EOSIO/eos/docs/02_cleos/03_command-reference/set/set-action-permission.md

 **Where**
 `bob` = The name of the account to link the custom permission authority.
 `scontract1`= The name of the account which owns the smart contract.
-`hi` = The name of the action to link to a permssion.
+`hi` = The name of the action to link to a permission.
 `NULL` = Remove the permission.
 `-p bob@active` = The permission used to authorize the transaction.